Is your Web copy only so-so?

 Is your content working?
 Are you sure?
 Review your analytics and see what you learn (for instance, I learned that "About SuccessWorks" is my third most popular page.)
 Sometimes, it's also helpful to have a second set of eyes checking out your analytics as well.
 Just a little bit of research can uncover some huge money-making opportunities.

-This is a guest post by Heather Lloyd-Martin, the CEO of SuccessWorks SEO Copywriting.
+by Heather Lloyd-Martin, the CEO of SuccessWorks SEO Copywriting.
 Fueled by soy lattes, Heather writes SEO copy, develops content strategies and trains in-house copywriters in SEO copywriting and social media writing.
 She also offers the only online SEO Copywriting Certificate course designed to help freelance copywriters, business owners and in-house marketers learn SEO copywriting best practices.